-The course is a factual, descriptive, and analytical study of national and international systems of formal education or schooling.
-Educational trends of the past, present, and future along with curriculum reform and restructuring are emphasized.
-Students research and compare educational trends and issues in selected states and countries with specific attention to reform trends.
+The course is a factual, descriptive, and analytical study of systems of formal education or schooling.
+Educational trends, along with curriculum reform and restructuring are emphasized in political, economic and cultural contexts.
 Ed.S. core requirement.

 CI 661 - Instructional Design